d12frosted/elpa-mirror/gnu/consult-readme.txt

   `occur-edit-mode' (press key `e').
 Similarly, Embark supports exporting the matches found by `consult-grep', `consult-ripgrep' and `consult-git-grep' to a Grep buffer, where the matches across files can be edited, if the [wgrep] package is installed.
-The two workflows are symmetric.
+These three workflows are symmetric.

   ⁃ `consult-line' -> `embark-export' to `occur-mode' buffer ->
     `occur-edit-mode' for editing of matches in buffer.
   ⁃ `consult-grep' -> `embark-export' to `grep-mode' buffer -> `wgrep'
     for editing of all matches.
+  ⁃ `consult-find' -> `embark-export' to `dired-mode' buffer ->
+    `wdired-change-to-wdired-mode' for editing.

 [Embark manual] <https://github.com/oantolin/embark>